tommarien/2020_talk_all_hail_king_typoscript/slides.md

 **2. Manual type definition files**

-🦿 You need to maintain it apart from the code itself, it's disconnect from the code. <!-- .element: class="fragment" -->
+🦿 You need to maintain it apart from the code itself, it's disconnected from your code. <!-- .element: class="fragment" -->

 ---